y-gupta/jasper/README.md

 ## API (Still in Development)

 ### GET /api/logs
 Returns array of objects containing all test logs.
-(JSON)

 ### GET /api/outages
 Returns array of objects containing test logs for all cases of outages or incidents.

-(JSON)
+### GET /api/config
+Returns object with config variables for baseUrl and pages array.